merks/p2repo-sbom/docs/index.md

 and for application installations, it's never the case.
-The `repository-uri` is generally the artifact repository URI, except for metadata units for which is is the metadata repository URI.
+The `repository-uri` is generally the artifact repository URI, except for metadata units for which it is the metadata repository URI.

-#### Pedigree
+### Pedigree

 Special care must be taking when associating a `maven` type PURL with an artifact.
 In particular,